 Job Description: Building and construction managers are responsible for organising the work on civil engineering or building projects.
 Their general duties include planning work schedules, managing staff and monitoring building progress and costs.

-Salary: There are many options available to you regarding a career in construction, but becoming a building and construction manager will be the most financial rewarding.
+Salary: There are many options available to you regarding a career in construction, but becoming a construction manager will be the most financially rewarding.
 These professionals usually make between $90,000 and $150,000 (£47,823 and £79,705) a year, depending on their role, experience, qualifications and the size and location of the project they are working on.

-Entry Requirements: You’ll generally need a relevant degree in a subject like civil engineering or construction site management.
+Entry Requirements: You’ll generally need a relevant degree in a subject like civil engineering or construction management.
 You’ll also need extensive experience in the field prior to employment.

 7. Mine/Quarry Manager